jmanager25/ExpenseTrack/README.md

 ### Deployment

-For the PostgreSQL Database, this project uses ElephantSQL.
+#### For the PostgreSQL Database, this project uses ElephantSQL.
 To get your own Postgres Database, follow these steps:

-1 - Sign up with your GitHub account and click on "Create New Instance" to start a new database.
+* Sign up with your GitHub account and click on "Create New Instance" to start a new database.
-2 - Provide a name for your database.
+* Provide a name for your database.
-3 - Select the Free plan.
+* Select the Free plan.
-4 - Once created, click on the new database name to view the database URL and password.
+* Once created, click on the new database name to view the database URL and password.

-5 - Cloudinary API is used to store media assets online since Heroku doesn't persist this data.
+#### Cloudinary API is used to store media assets online since Heroku doesn't persist this data.
 To get your own Cloudinary API key, create an account and follow these steps:

-6 - Choose "Programmable Media" for your primary interest.
+* Choose "Programmable Media" for your primary interest.
-7 - On your Cloudinary Dashboard, you can copy your API Environment Variable.
+* On your Cloudinary Dashboard, you can copy your API Environment Variable.
-8 - Make sure to remove the "CLOUDINARY_URL=" part of the API value, as that is the key.
+* Make sure to remove the "CLOUDINARY_URL=" part of the API value, as that is the key.

-For Heroku deployment, which is a cloud-based platform, follow these steps after setting up your account:
+#### For Heroku deployment follow these steps after setting up your account:

-9 - Select "New" in the top-right corner of your Heroku Dashboard and choose "Create new app" from the dropdown menu.
+* Select "New" in the top-right corner of your Heroku Dashboard and choose "Create new app" from the dropdown menu.
-10 Enter a unique app name, select a region closest to you (EU or USA), and create the app.
+* Enter a unique app name, select a region closest to you (EU or USA), and create the app.
-11 - In the app settings, click "Reveal Config Vars" and set the environment variables:
+* In the app settings, click "Reveal Config Vars" and set the environment variables:
   * Key: CLOUDINARY_URL, Value: insert your own Cloudinary API key here
   * Key: DATABASE_URL, Value: insert your own ElephantSQL database URL here
   * Key: DISABLE_COLLECTSTATIC, Value: 1 (temporary, can be removed for the final deployment)
   * Key: SECRET_KEY, Value: this can be any random secret key

 Heroku requires two additional files for proper deployment:

-requirements.txt: Install the project's requirements using pip3 install -r requirements.txt.
+* requirements.txt: Install the project's requirements using pip3 install -r requirements.txt.

-Procfile: Create the Procfile using the command echo web: gunicorn app_name.wsgi > Procfile (replace app_name with your Django app name).
+* Procfile: Create the Procfile using the command echo web: gunicorn app_name.wsgi > Procfile (replace app_name with your Django app name).

 To connect your own GitHub repository to the app for Heroku deployment, follow these steps:

-Option 1: Select "Automatic Deployment" from the Heroku app.
+* Option 1: Select "Automatic Deployment" from the Heroku app.
 Or -
-Option 2: In the Terminal/CLI, connect to Heroku using heroku login -i.
+* Option 2: In the Terminal/CLI, connect to Heroku using heroku login -i.
 Set the remote for Heroku using heroku git:remote -a app_name (replace app_name with your app name).
 After adding, committing, and pushing to GitHub, run git push heroku main.
 Your project should now be connected and deployed to Heroku!